nekonaute/roborobo3/roborobo3/_README.txt

 - core   : core roborobo! code.
 Contains the elementary elements for running roborobo.
 - ext    : derived class and extensions for roborobo! code, which may be of global interest.
 It contains addition to roborobo core, including all code that can be factorised from projects (ie. re-usable code, such as e.g. neural nets, logger), as well as project specific code.
 - contrib: imported code with useful features.

+** PROPERTIES FILE **

+Properties files are plain-text file where you can specify the parameters for your run with keys and values (e.g. gScreenWidth=800).
+Some parameters are required by roborobo, some other you can add to fit your needs.
+It is recommended to clone an existing Properties file if you need to create your own keys and values.

+Useful information on Properties file:
+- only one Properties file can be passed as argument to roborobo
+- duplicated symbols are forbidden (i.e. multiple declarations of the same key will trigger a critical error (with message))
+- the main Properties file can import any number of other Properties files (syntax: "import (config/mysecondlevelpropertiesfile.properties)")
+- recursive imports are not allowed (only imports from the main Properties file are done)

+the import(.) command can be very useful for two reasons:
+1. to seperate different kind of parameters (e.g. environment-related properties vs agent-related properties)
+2. to re-use a similar subset of parameters in two different experiments
+    Examples:
+        obstacleavoidanceexperiement.properties and foragingexperiment.properties may use the same evolutionaryparameters.properties
+        a defaultsetup.properties could contain the general settings to be imported in experiment-specific Properties files.

 ** CONTENT OF ./DATA/ : IMAGES OF ROBOTS AND ENVIRONMENT **